Natural Health Products

 How is this product usually used?

-The daily dose of all standardized extractextractto get, separate, or isolate a desired active ingredients is 50 mg to 150 mg of aescin, the primary active ingredient; the daily dose of non-standardized extracts, powder, decoctiondecoctionthe process of boiling plant parts in water and straining the liquid for medicine, and infusioninfusionthe process of steeping or soaking plant material in hot or cold water to isolate its active ingredient is 0.3 g to 5 g of dried seeds.
+The daily dose of all standardized extracts is 50 mg to 150 mg of aescin, the primary active ingredient; the daily dose of non-standardized extracts, powder, decoction, and infusion is 0.3 g to 5 g of dried seeds.
 The specific dose is dependent on each formulation.

-Topical (surface-applied) preparations of horse chesnut are also used.
+Topical (surface-applied) preparations of horse chestnut are also used.

 What is this product used for?